Ramsey, Paper, Scissors: Abstract

 \section{Abstract}

-In this paper, we introduce a two-player graph Ramsey game, which we call Ramsey, Paper, Scissors.
-In this game, two players Proposer and Decider play simultaneously.
-Starting from an empty graph on $n$ vertices, on each turn Proposer proposes a new pair of vertices and Decider decides (without knowing which pair is chosen) whether or not to add it as an edge in the graph.
-Proposer is forbidden from proposing a pair that would form a triangle in the graph, and Proposer wins if the final graph has independence number at least $s$.
-Otherwise Decider wins.
+We introduce a graph Ramsey game called Ramsey, Paper, Scissors.
+This game has two players, Proposer and Decider.
+Starting from an empty graph on $n$ vertices, on each turn Proposer proposes a potential edge and Decider simultaneously decides (without knowing Proposer's choice) whether to add it to the graph.
+Proposer cannot propose an edge which would create a triangle in the graph.
+The game ends when Proposer has no legal moves remaining, and Proposer wins if the final graph has independence number at least $s$.
 We prove a threshold phenomenon exists for this game by exhibiting randomized strategies for both players that are optimal up to constants.
-That is, we show the existence of constants $0<A<B$ such that Proposer has a strategy that wins with high probability if $s<A \sqrt n \log n$, while Decider has a strategy that wins with high probability if $s> B \sqrt n \log n$.
-It is known that the off-diagonal Ramsey number $r(3,s)$ is $\Theta(s^2/\log s)$, so Proposer always wins when $s \leq c\sqrt{n\log n}$ for an appropriate $c > 0$.
-Thus, the threshold for Ramsey, Paper, Scissors is a factor of $\Theta(\sqrt{\log n})$ larger than this lower bound.
+Namely, there exist constants $0<A<B$ such that (under optimal play) Proposer wins with high probability if $s<A\sqrt{n}\log{n}$, while Decider wins with high probability if $s>B\sqrt{n}\log{n}$.
+This is a factor of $\Theta(\sqrt{\log{n}})$ larger than the lower bound coming from the off-diagonal Ramsey number $r(3,s)$.